-One-ship-line Swan has traditionally drawn the upper end of the British market, plus a modest percentage of North Americans, to its cultural enrichment cruises that explore the Mediterranean, northern Europe and East of Suez through the Indian Ocean as far as Southeast and East Asia.
+One-ship-line Swan had traditionally drawn the upper end of the British market, plus a modest percentage of North Americans, to its cultural enrichment cruises that explore the Mediterranean, northern Europe and East of Suez through the Indian Ocean as far as Southeast and East Asia.

-Having sailed five times with Swan — to the Middle East, Black Sea, France, Iberia and around the British Isles — I take to the British on-board style, the mind stimulation from the lecture program, interesting fellow passengers, and well-orchestrated visits ashore.
+Having sailed five times with Swan — to the Middle East, Black Sea, France, Iberia and around the British Isles — I took to the British on-board style, the mind stimulation from the lecture program, interesting fellow passengers, and well-orchestrated visits ashore.

-Ship, Year Delivered & Passengers: MINERVA (1996 & rebuilt 2011-12)
+Ship, Year Delivered & Passengers

 Mostly well-educated British 55 and up, and many repeaters (known as Swans)

-Passenger Decks: 6, and two elevators, aft and forward of amidships, serve five of the six decks with the forward one also reaches Promenade Deck.
+6, and two elevators, aft and forward of amidships, serve five of the six decks with the forward one also reaches Promenade Deck.

-Price: $ – $$ Moderate/Expensive
+$ – $$ Moderate/Expensive

-Itineraries: Cruises generally last between 14 and 16 days, with some as long as 22; none are repeated within any given year; cruises may be strung together for longer voyages.
-In the late autumn, the MINERVA will cross the Atlantic to the Caribbean and South America, and then sailing via the Panama Canal, cruise the west coast of South America, southbound to the tip, then return northbound.
+Itineraries: Cruises generally last between 14 and 16 days, with some as long as 22; none were repeated within any given year; cruises may be strung together for longer voyages.
+In the late autumn, the MINERVA crossed the Atlantic to the Caribbean and South America, and then sailing via the Panama Canal, cruised the west coast of South America, southbound to the tip, then returned northbound.
 The route back to Northern Europe is via Panama, Central America, and the Atlantic Isles.
 By April, the ship will work its way via numerous French ports, Channel calls and into the Baltic.
 A cruise will circumnavigate Iceland (4 calls) and stop in the Faroes and Shetland.
 The height of summer is spent in Norway and beyond the Arctic Circle, then via Scotland, Wales, Ireland to Channel Ports.
 By August 2016 the ship moves south via Portugal and Spain to the Mediterranean.
 Here the MINERVA remains until January 2017 in the Western Mediterranean, the Adriatic, Greece and as far east as Istanbul.
 Following a cruise out to the Atlantic Isles, the ship heads up via Iberian ports to be based at Portsmouth, England for the spring and summer 2017.
 Destinations are France, the Baltic (multiple cruises), Norway, British Isles, Iceland, and Ireland before heading south the Mediterranean in early August for the fall.
 Inclusive air programs from the U.S. and Canada make reaching the ship more convenient.

 See Addendum below for two Swan river cruises.

-Why Go?
 Swan Hellenic arguably offers the best cultural enrichment program afloat with a team of speakers whose biographies are listed in the main brochures.
-Their topics may include the areas of archeology, architecture, art history, geography, horticulture, literature, philosophy, religion, and more.
+Their topics may include the areas of archaeology, architecture, art history, geography, horticulture, literature, philosophy, religion, and more.
 Some lecturers are writers, professors, scientists, broadcasters, (former) diplomats, military experts and members of the clergy.

 The itineraries are far-reaching and geared to when the weather is likely to be the most favorable, such as most of the summer and fall in Northern Europe and the Mediterranean and winter months in the warmer climes of Central and South America.

 Of 190 cabins, 144 are outside, and 44 of these (336-340 sq. ft) located on Sun Deck and Bridge Deck include generous-sized balconies.
 The standard cabins, Aegean and Baltic decks, both outside and inside cabins are small (140 sq. ft).
 All accommodations come with flat-screen TVs, fridge, hairdryer, bathrobes, fresh fruit basket, binoculars and personal safe.
 A communal launderette is free to use.

 MINERVA’S country hotel atmosphere is perhaps best typified by Shackleton’s Bar, a roomy U-shaped, light-wood-paneled lounge with polished wood floors and oriental-style carpets.
 A pianist plays in one corner and a stunning set of black and white photographs depicting Ernest Shackleton’s aborted Antarctic expedition and rescue are mounted on the walls.

 Forward on the same Main Deck, the Darwin Lounge, held up by white fluted ionic columns, offers theater-style seating for lectures and evening entertainment and otherwise lounge-type seating, a wooden dance floor, and bandstand.
 On Bridge Deck portside, the Wheeler Bar pays homage to Sir Mortimer Wheeler, one of Swan’s founders — scholar, intrepid traveler, and later chairman.
 One section offers wicker furniture set amidst potted palms and another, overstuffed armchairs and couches facing mahogany tables.

-Dining: Meals are taken at an open-seating restaurant, a boon for meeting fellow passengers and great for single travelers.
+Meals are taken at an open-seating restaurant, a boon for meeting fellow passengers and great for single travelers.
 Meals are invariably lively social events, full of good conversation.
 In the main restaurant, jacket and tie are de rigueur at dinner, while the informal Veranda, an attractive buffet restaurant, is always casual and offers additional outdoor seating, and barbecues, in fine weather.
 Food is good to very good and should suit most American and British tastes.

 The talks are directly connected to the cruising region and the speakers accompany the shore program.
 Sampling: Martin Bell, former BBC war correspondant and Member of Parliament; Professor Carole Hillenbrand OBE FBA, current professor of Islamic History at University of St. Andrews with six books published; Dame Jenni Murray, lecturer in Ancient History at Oxford, and an associate priest; and Sir Roy Strong, historian, broadcaster, diarist, and gardener and former Director of the V&A and National Portrait Gallery.

 An attractive and useful Cruise Book placed in every cabin includes descriptions of the included excursions and the additional shore trips at a supplementary cost; a recommended reading list; guest speakers’ names and backgrounds and introductory articles they may have written.

 All-Leisure Holidays, Swan Hellenic’s parent company, also operates the 50-passenger HEBRIDEAN PRINCESS, see the Hebridean Island Cruises website; and the 540-passenger VOYAGER under the Voyages of Discovery banner.

-Along the Same Lines: No other small ship line has quite the same high standards nor the number of cultural-oriented lecturers per voyage.
+No other small ship line has quite the same high standards nor the number of cultural-oriented lecturers per voyage.
 Lindblad would be roughly equal in quality on its European program, while it is better known for its expedition-oriented voyages.

-Contact Info: US Agents – All-Leisure Holidays, 1800 S.E.
+US Agents – All-Leisure Holidays, 1800 S.E.
 10th Avenue, Suite 205, Ft.
 Lauderdale, FL 3316; www.swanhellenic.us ; 866-923-9182.

 © This article is protected by copyright, no part may be reproduced by any process without written permission from the author.
 All Rights Reserved.
 QuirkyCruise.com.